 In the morning we woke and dressed in preparation for the match.
 We assembled outside school, had a quick kick about before running in age order, single file to the park.

-I was asked to take the warm up but kindly refused and mimicked Raj as he, quite professionally, lead a series of exercises and stretches.
+I was asked to lead the warm up but kindly refused and mimicked Raj as he, quite professionally, lead a series of exercises and stretches.
 Teams were picked and we huddled to talk team tactics.
-Unbeknown to the boys I wasn’t the professional premier league player that they thought I was, but either way they stuck me up front expecting me to score a hatrick.
+Unbeknownst to the boys I wasn’t the professional premier league player that they thought I was, but either way they stuck me up front expecting me to score a hatrick.

 The match was quite chaotic.
 With 20 players on each team the ball was often surrounded by a horde of children.
 Occasionally the ball slipped out and either team would make a desperate attempt to run towards the opponents goal.
 I stayed out on the left and had a few clear cut chances, one I rocketed over the bar, the other straight at the keeper and unfortunately my near perfect cross into the box met no friendly heads.
 Despite my lack of influence in the game I was applauded at every kick of the ball with a “Good effort” or one time it was a “Great shot!”
-When I had in fact squared it through to my fellow striker, it certainly wasn’t a shot.
-Needless to say that the boys were well disciplined, there was no back chat, free kicks and penalties were awarded with no hassle.
-Even when I was accused of hand ball.
+When I had in fact squared it through to my teammate, it certainly wasn’t a shot.
+Needless to say that the boys were well disciplined, there was no back chat and free kicks and penalties were awarded with no hassle, even when I was accused of hand ball.
 Despite my heroic effort sporting my cycling jersey, we lost 4-1 with Raj scoring all four goals for the opposing team.
-It felt great to be accepted in their crew.
+It felt great to be accepted as part of their crew.
 We all shook hands and posed for a team photo before making our way back to school.
 Which was already teeming with children.

 “Where is your teacher, is this Sharique’s English class?”
-“Sharique Sir says that you will be taking our class today.”
-One pupil responded.
-Since playing out embarrassing roles in school assemblies when I was young I had never been confident infront of an audience.
-I was immediately struck with an anxious wave of nerves.
+One pupil responded; “Sharique Sir says that you will be taking our class today.”
+Since playing out embarrassing roles in school assemblies when I was young I had never been confident in front of an audience.
+I was immediately struck with an anxious wave of nerves and sweaty palms.
 I had been thrown right in at the deep end and had better start paddling before I drowned.
-Thanks Shaique.
+Thanks Sharique.
 I took a deep breath and started a little monologue about who I am, my background and an outline of my trip, how I was travelling and the places I had visited.
-It lasted about 5 minutes.
+It lasted about 10 minutes.
 I was relieved and felt it went rather well.
 I managed it without breaking a sweat.
 The pupils then asked a series of questions and I was beginning to get into it.
 They asked questions about England and English culture, my family, my views of India.
 I ended up filling the white board with some of my responses.

 Eventually Sharique returned with a beaming smile and was happy to hear that it went rather well.
-He then helped to translate some of my responses to the pupils who’s English wasn’t as good as others.
-I then went to four more classes to give a talk an answer questions that the pupils had prepared.
-One class had sweetly wrote “Welcome to Bloombuds!” on the white board.
+He then helped to translate some of my responses to the pupils whose English wasn’t as good as others.
+I then went to four more classes to give a talk and answer questions that the pupils had prepared.
+One class had sweetly wrote “Welcome to Bloombuds” on the white board.
 One pupil even asked about Leicester City Football Club.
-I gave a perhaps long winded explanation of their relegation to leave two, promotions back to the premier league, their relegation battle that then turned into the 5000/1 underdogs who were, against the odds, crowned Premier League Champions.
-All except the one pupil were either bored of that story or looked perplexed and didn’t understand what I was on about.
+I gave a perhaps long winded explanation of their relegation to league two, promotions back to the premier league, their relegation battle that then turned into the 5000/1 underdogs who were, against the odds, crowned Premier League Champions.
+All except the one pupil who asked the question seemed either bored of that story or looked perplexed and didn’t understand what I was on about.
 The topic swiftly changed to politics.

 By the end of the day the desire for my autograph had spread like wildfire, I was swarmed as if walking off centre court after a Wimbledon Final victory.
 The number of autographs I signed rose over the 200 mark.
 Some of the pupils must have genuinely thought that I was a celebrity or famous cyclist.

-Once the children had left I enjoyed a late lunch with Sharique, Tanvir Tanvir’s wife and daughters in their living quarters.
+Once the children had left I enjoyed a late lunch with Sharique, Tanvir, Tanvir’s wife and daughters in their living quarters.
 The home cooked food by Tanvir’s wife was delicious.
-They were thrilled to hear that I had thoroughly enjoyed my experience with their students.
+They were thrilled to hear that I had thoroughly enjoyed my experience with the students.
 We had further discussions about English and Indian education, politics and my future travel plans.
-They helped with route planning and showed me a 30 kilometre shortcut that wasn’t on my offline maps.
+They helped with route planning and showed me a 30 kilometre shortcut that wasn’t on my map.
 As promised, I then joined the boys for a game of volleyball.

 The boys were reluctant for me to leave.
 They asked if I could stay one more day but unfortunately I had to make progress.
 On our last night together they all huddled around my bed while I showed them my travel photos.
 They were keen to see photos of my family and thought my mother and sister “Beautiful.”
 They were such gentlemen.